 Unlike cow's milk, goat milk does not contain agglutinin and therefore,

 the fat globules in goat milk do not cluster together which makes it

 Its fat molecules are smaller than cow's milk and does not separate.
 Goat milk is naturally homogenized.

 Goat milk has a higher proportion of short-chained and medium-chained fatty acids.
 Therefore, goat milk will be easier for your intestinal enzymes to digest.

 Goat's milk contains only trace amounts of the problematic protein called casein which is found abundantly in cow's milk.

-Goat milk rarely seems to cause lactose intolerance in people because it's more easily digested.
+Raw goat milk rarely seems to cause lactose intolerance in people because it's more easily digested.

 In many parts of the world, goat milk is preferred to cow's milk.